Estee-Noble/LITA-HR-DATA-Project/README.md

 Data Visualization: Power BI for interactive visualizations.

-Mapping: Use geographical data to analy
+Mapping: Use geographical data to analyze trends across states.

 Dashboard Analysis Report

-Objective

-The primary objective of this dashboard is to analyze employee attrition within the organization, identifying patterns across various demographic and job-related factors.
+This helps to analyze employee attrition within the organization, identifying patterns across various demographic and job-related factors.
 This can help HR and management teams understand key factors contributing to employee turnover and develop strategies to improve retention.

 Key Metrics and Visualizations